About Vestibular Rehabilitation

 - The patient should have realistic expectations.
 It is common for people to get worse when they start to do the balance exercises however this is not a bad sign as it means that the exercises are having an effect.
 If the patient finds a certain movement makes them dizzy they will try and avoid it.
 Similarly if going out causes worry that people think they are drunk when they are more likely to shy away from the situation and stay at home.
 The less they do, the less they stimulate their semi-circular canals and the less they exercise the reflexes that control the eye movements the worse the balance gets and a downward spiral develops.
 The vestibular rehabilitation tries to reverse this, patients are encouraged to be positive and increase activity even though it may make them feel dizzy.

-Please note: The Ménière's Society recommends you always consult a qualified health professional for guidance before you begin, change, temporarily suspend or discontinue any treatment, medication, exercise or diet.
-The Society cannot advise on individual cases nor accept any liability resulting from the use of any treatments referred to on this website.
+Please note: You should always consult a qualified health professional for guidance before you begin, change, temporarily suspend or discontinue any treatment, medication, exercise or diet.
+The Ménière's Society cannot advise on individual cases nor accept any liability resulting from the use of any treatments referred to on this website.